 I attended Catholic school through the fourth grade, then, because of our move to Jackson Heights, I went to public schools thereafter.
 In New York at that time, secondary school was divided into Junior High School (grades 7, 8, 9) and High School (grades 10, 11, 12).
 Since I was performing significantly above average, I was eligible to take advantage of a Special Program, which allowed me to skip 8th grade.
 The idea was to put students on a 'fast track' which would concentrate a three years of curriculum into only two years.
 Needless to say, I eagerly accepted this opportunity to finish secondary school one year early.

 As for my social environment, I was in contact with a wide array of people.
-Most of my social circle were middle class kids who also did well in school, although I was acquainted with students of varied personality types, backgrounds and income groups.
-My best friends were a small group of people who were smart, savvy, and had a wide knowledge of things.
-We were all very ambitious in our own way, but somewhat insecure in our abilities.
-I suppose this is common among all kids, but in New York, it was more sharply set in relief, more prominent.
-Yet it was difficult to get close to any of my peers.
-A lack of trust, I think, made any closeness difficult.
+Most of my social circle were middle class kids who also did well in school, although I was acquainted with students of varied personality types, backgrounds, and income groups.
+My best friends were a small group of exceptional people who were smart, savvy, and had a wide knowledge of things.
+We were all very ambitious in our own way, but somewhat insecure about our environment.
+This wariness was common in New York, where it was prominent and more openly discussed.

-Patriotism was also an idea that was constantly challenged in my social environment in New York City, and I, as well as my friends, could not quite feel the stalwart certainty of what it meant to be an 'American'.
+Not only did we have to have an answer to the question 'who are you', but also to the challenge of 'what are you'.
+Patriotism was an idea that was constantly challenged in my social environment in New York City, and I, as well as my friends, could not quite feel the stalwart certainty of what it meant to be an 'American'.
 Our sense of patriotism differed markedly from the those of people living in Texas or Maine, people whose ancestral trees have deep roots in America, people who had at best a hazy understanding of the 'old country'.
 I was conscious of my moral and ethical responsibilities, but I could not understand why these things should be linked to the concept of 'duty to a nation'.
-This consciousness I had was simply the result of a sincere desire to be a good, decent human being.
-Although my ambiguous if not disparaging view of patriotism made some people nervous, it turns out that overall it was a good thing, for it clearly allowed my individuality to develop more freely.
+Although my doubts about the validity of patriotism might be perceived as unconventional, it turns out that overall it was a good thing, for it clearly allowed my individuality to develop more freely.

 But we have reached the end of this brief note on my background; only a book can contain a comprehensive treatment of all the interesting things that have happened so far in my life.
-For the moment, the interested individual can find out more by reading the works I've written, as well as viewing the artwork I've created.
 To fill out some of the areas to which I have alluded above, I have added comments to the documents and photographs that can be found in the appropriate section.
-If you have comments or questions, please send them to mail@pauldennissporer.com.

 Paul Dennis Sporer